isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 ------------------------------------

 By default, :iscman:`kea-dhcp4` does not allocate or store a lease when offering an address to a client in response to a DHCPDISCOVER.
 In general, :iscman:`kea-dhcp4` can fulfill client demands faster by deferring lease allocation and storage until it receives DHCPREQUESTs for them.
-Release 2.3.6 added a new parameter to :iscman:`kea-dhcp4`, ``offer-lifetime``, which (when not zero) instructs the server to allocate and persist a lease when generating a DHCPOFFER.
+The ``offer-lifetime`` parameter in :iscman:`kea-dhcp4` (when not zero) instructs the server to allocate and persist a lease when generating a DHCPOFFER.
 In addition: